n0mjs710/HBlink4/docs/protocol.md

 ## Connection States

 A server will track a repeater in one of the following states:
-- `no` - Not connected/initial state
-- `rptl-received` - Login request received
+- `login` - Initial state after login request received
-- `waiting-config` - Authentication completed, waiting for configuration
+- `config` - Authentication completed, waiting for configuration
-- `yes` - Fully connected and operational
+- `connected` - Fully connected and operational

 ## Command Types